romanchaa997/Audityzer/docs-site/docs/interactive-visualization-builder.md

 # Interactive Visualization Builder

-The Web3FuzzForge Interactive Visualization Builder allows you to create dynamic, customizable visualizations of security data, attack vectors, and test results to better understand and communicate Web3 security concepts.
+The Audityzer Interactive Visualization Builder allows you to create dynamic, customizable visualizations of security data, attack vectors, and test results to better understand and communicate Web3 security concepts.

 ## Overview